Weight loss that works: Medications

 "A lot of people will say, 'Wow, 5% of body weight, that doesn't sound like a lot of weight loss,' but an average weight loss of 5% reduces your risk of developing diabetes by 50%.
 That sounds much better now, doesn't it?" asked Aronne, who disclosed relationships involving research, funding and advising with some of the approved obesity drug companies and companies that make weight loss devices (i.e. the balloon EndoBarrier).

-Some medicines are prescribed "off-label": that is, for a use other than what it was approved for.
+Some medicines are prescribed "off-label," that is, for a use other than what it was approved for.
 For example, metformin is a drug that is FDA-approved for diabetes, but there is evidence that it can produce weight loss even in people without diabetes.

 How they work